damupi/dom-access-lab/README.md

 <img src="https://i.imgur.com/Hd9hIsT.jpg">

-# DOM Access "Menu" Lab
+# DOM Access "Menu" Homework

 ## Intro

-In the _Intro to the DOM_ we selected, manipulated and created DOM elements - this lab provides practice doing the same.

-This lab does something that is not very typical of real websites but demonstrates the power of DOM manipulation: we are going to build a menu bar with a slide-down submenu using only javascript and DOM manipulation.
+This homework does something that is not very typical of real websites but demonstrates the power of DOM manipulation: we are going to build a menu bar with a slide-down submenu using only javascript and DOM manipulation.

 > Note:  Several of the tasks in this lab would be better done upfront in the markup or CSS instead of using JS, however the goal of this lab is to provide practice modifying the DOM using JS.
 In your projects, if the HTML or CSS is known in advance and/or static (unchanging), code it in HTML and CSS!

-### This lab is a deliverable.
+### This lab is required

 ## Setup

-1. Create a new HTML/CSS/JS Repl and name it "DOM Lab".
+1. Clone this repository, and then open it in VSCode

+2. Create an index.html and style.css and populate the html with the standard boilerplate.

+3. Also, create a script.js file

-2. Update the `<body>` element in the **index.html** to this:
+5. Update the `<body>` element in the **index.html** to this:

 	```html
 	<body>